 Some people have done the rounds of therapists and the thought of wading around in all the details and emotions again isn’t a particularly attractive prospect.
 In fact, sometimes this can do more harm than good and even re-traumatise the individual.

-The kind of work you will do at Quantum Hypnotherapy will be safe and very limited to the past.
+The kind of work you will do at Quantum Hypnotherapy will be safe and gentle.
 The focus will be more on the present and future.
-Any processing of the trauma will be done using techniques that keep you at a safe distance and will be brief.
-In some cases you will not have to talk about the event(s) at all, if you prefer not too.
+Any processing of the trauma will be done using techniques that keep you at a safe distance.

 We will gently and carefully re-organise how your mind carries the memories and the associated emotional responses.
 The goal will generally be for you to be able to respond to stimuli that previously triggered extreme responses to change to a more appropriate and less extreme level.
 To assess your environment more accurately and be able to comfortably moderate your response.